Differentiation Between Faults and Cyberattacks through Combined Analysis of Cyberspace Logs and Physical Measurements: Introduction

 To address these challenges, we develop two new ideas.
-First, a virtual physical variable-oriented taint analysis (\textit{PVOTA}) algorithm is introduced, where the virtual physical variable(s) mentioned in the incident report is used to guide our analyzer to automatically find corresponding tainted sources and taint propagation paths.
+First, a virtual physical variable-oriented taint analysis (\textit{PVOTA}) algorithm is introduced, where the virtual physical variable(s) mentioned in the incident report is used to guide our analyzer to automatically find the corresponding tainted sources and taint propagation paths.
 Second, a set of patterns is designed, where each pattern is devised to help bridge the semantic gap between physical side measurements and cyberspace information.
 These two ideas make our proposed approach non-trivial.
 In particular, a special kind of dependency graph is constructed based on the first idea of \textit{PVOTA}.
 Specifically, we start with virtual physical variable(s): first, a backtracking mechanism along with a heuristic is employed to find the taint sources; second, a forward tracking mechanism is utilized to identify the taint propagation paths that reach the sink.
 Then, a set of context-dependent operations is performed to prune the less important nodes from the graph.
 Assisted by the constructed simplified dependency graph, a set of specific patterns is leveraged to cross-check the observed physical-side and cyberspace information items, and we audit the matched patterns.
 After that, the matching results are synthesized to conclude about the root cause of the failure incident.
 The proposed approach makes the differentiating task much more time-efficient than the current industry approach.
 Accordingly, manual efforts, and hence the required time, are substantially reduced.
 In summary, the following contributions are made in this work: \begin{itemize} \item A virtual physical variable-oriented taint analysis (\textit{PVOTA}) technique is proposed to construct dependency graphs, especially in DER systems. \item A set of patterns is derived to bridge the semantic gap between the cyber and physical sides.
-Assisted by the dependency graphs constructed by the PVOTA technique, we match these patterns against the relevant events that had happened during each reported incident, and a decision on the root cause is made by observing the pattern-matching results. \item To evaluate the feasibility and efficacy of the proposed combined analysis approach, we conduct several case studies that cover three representative types of incidents: an incident caused by a False Data Injection attack, an incident caused by undetected faults, and an incident caused by a memory corruption attack. \end{itemize}
+Assisted by the dependency graph constructed by the PVOTA technique, we match these patterns against the relevant events that had happened during each reported incident, and a decision on the root cause is made by observing the pattern-matching results. \item To evaluate the feasibility and efficacy of the proposed combined analysis approach, we conduct several case studies that cover three representative types of incidents: an incident caused by a False Data Injection attack, an incident caused by undetected faults, and an incident caused by a memory corruption attack.
+In addition, a false-classification scenario is explored to investigate the conditions under which the proposed approach may may lead to an incorrect root-cause identification. \end{itemize}